-Firms achieving high ESG ratings attract investors, lower their cost of capital and attract human capital.
-Moreover, if your company doesn’t share material information, rating agencies will penalize you and trillions in global institutional and retail capital will flow away.
+Firms achieving high ESG ratings attract investors, lower their cost of capital and attract talent.
+Moreover, if your company doesn’t share material information, rating agencies will penalize you and trillions in global institutional and retail capital will flow away from your firm.

 Therefore companies pour thousands of hours into creating beautiful sustainability reports, filling investors surveys and engage in one-to-one meetings with shareholders to discuss ESG topics.

-In this article you will learn about companies’ shift in purpose, what are ESG ratings and how to improve and the upcoming future of ESG.
+In this article you will learn about companies’ shift in purpose, what are and hot to improve ESG ratings and the future of ESG.

 There are two megatrends behind the rise of sustainable finance and ESG ratings; the shift in companies purpose and the rise of intangible assets.

 Companies focus on value creation has changed dramatically over the years.
 This shift is reflected in companies’ mission statement, a paragraph that explains the existence of a business.

 In the 1970s, mission statements centred on firms becoming the best (e.g. Honda: “We will destroy Yamaha”).
 In the 1990s, the focus was on quality and in the 2000s was on customer-centricity.

 Over this period, companies’ primary goal was to generate profits for investors.
 This theory is known as Milton Friedman’s shareholder capitalism doctrine.